aflemm/andrew-website/content/blog/2021/2021-12-16 - Excellent But Limited Skillset.md

 >She had to take her excellent but limited skillset and apply it to this problem

 I love this — *excellent but limited*.
 This character was really good at killing people with swords, and when faced with a problem she needed to solve, this limited skillset was what she had available.
-Had she been a little more skilled at making persuasive phone calls, or something similar, she probably could have solved it with less loss of life, but that's not a choice she was able to make.
+Had she been a little more skilled at making persuasive phone calls, or something similar, she probably could have solved this problem with less loss of life, but that's not a choice she was able to make.

 We may not all be ninja warrior nuns, but I think this is a (the??) universal life experience — solving problems with our own limited (hopefully excellent, occasionally) skillset.
 I think you can view anyone's actions through this lens and gain at least some insight into what is driving their choices.